How to Use Conditional Formatting for Dates?

 Example 1 – Highlight Due Dates Which are Due Today

-For an example look at the following invoice data.
+For example, look at the following invoice data.

 So we will use conditional formatting to highlight all those dates.

-Step 4: In the formula section enter the below formula to identify the due dates which are TODAY.
+- In the formula section, enter the below formula to identify the due dates, which are TODAY.

-Step 6: Now click on ok, to apply the formatting.
+- Now, click ok to apply the formatting.

 Now click on ok, it will highlight all the dates which are beyond the due date.

 So, dates 6th July & 30th June are beyond the due dates in the above table.
-Since TODAY is the volatile formula it keeps changing every day and need not worry about today’s date.
+Since TODAY is the volatile formula, it keeps changing every day and needs not to worry about today’s date.

 Example #2 – Highlight Weekend Dates using Conditional Formatting